California League

 The California League is a Minor League Baseball league that operates in California.
-Having been classified at various levels throughout its existence, it operated at Class A-Advanced from 1990 until its demotion to Single-A following Major League Baseball's 2021 reorganization of the minor leagues.
+Having been classified as a low minor league throughout its existence, it operated at Class A-Advanced from 1990 until its demotion to Single-A following Major League Baseball's 2021 reorganization of the minor leagues.
 The league temporarily operated for the 2021 season as the Low-A West before re-assuming its original moniker in 2022.

 Before the COVID-19 pandemic, league attendance continued to increase each season, with over one million fans attending games per year, part of a general nationwide growth and expansion to smaller towns, cities, and regions below those in the National League or American League with Minor League Baseball at various levels of play in growing popularity in the last few decades.

 History

-There were various attempts in the late 1800s and early 1900s to form a "California League" on the West Coast, considering the distance of the two current major leagues which generally had teams only in the Northeast and were restricted at first until World War I by long-distance train travel.
+There were various attempts in the late 1800s and early 1900s to form a "California League" on the West Coast.
+At the time, the major leagues only had teams as far west as St. Louis and were restricted at first until World War I by long-distance train travel.
 The first organized California League lasted from 1887 to 1889, then another followed in 1891, and 1893, and finally in 1899–1902.
 After the National Association of Professional Baseball Leagues, an organization of minor leagues was formed in 1902, (following the "truce" and agreements between the older National League of 1876 and the newly "upstart" American League of 1901), the California League operated outside the NAPBL system as an independent league in 1902 and again from 1907 to 1909.
 This led to huge differences in the quality of teams competing with each other.
 In 1907, the San Francisco team was 3–34, while later in 1908 San Francisco was 9–67 and Oakland was 4–71.
 Oakland and San Francisco competed in every year of these various state leagues, with San Francisco having two teams during 1887–88.

 The latest version of the California League was founded in 1941, and included teams in Anaheim, Bakersfield, Fresno, Merced, Riverside, San Bernardino, Santa Barbara, and Stockton.
-The following year, as a result of World War II, the league dropped to four teams, then ceased and suspended operations altogether, although major league baseball and some minor leagues continued as much as possible with limited availability of players during the war years.
+The following year, as a result of World War II, the league dropped to four teams, then suspended operations altogether, although major league baseball and some minor leagues continued as much as possible with limited availability of players during the war years.
 It reorganized and came back in 1946, adding teams in Visalia, San Jose, and Ventura by 1947.
 Further east, Reno, Nevada joined the league in 1955 with the movement of the old Channel Cities Oilers in Santa Barbara and continued as a member for 37 years.